 2. Use a Hardware Solution – An extra external hard drive.
 This allows you to have your documents set up so that both computers can use them without you loosing any data.

-So, What is the Issue?
-Why Doesn’t the External Hard Drive Just Work?
+So, What Is The Issue?
+Why Doesn’t My External Hard Drive Just Work?

 Each drive, whether internal, external, a hard drive or an ultra fast SSD has a file system on it.